Lyme Disease Facts

 - Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi.

-- It can be transmitted to humans by the bite of an infected tick.
+- It can be passed to humans by the bite of an infected tick.

 - It cannot be confidently ruled out by any current test.

-- Lyme disease symptoms overlap with those of many other diseases.
+- Lyme disease symptoms overlap with those of many other conditions.

 - Early symptoms may include headache, fatigue, fever, facial palsy and a skin rash called erythema migrans.

-- It can spread to affect many parts of the body including eyes, joints, heart and brain.
+- It can spread to affect many parts of the body including the nervous system, eyes, joints and heart.

-- If inadequately treated or treated late, it may be difficult to cure.
+- If inadequately treated or treated late, some symptoms may not go away completely.

 - Lyme disease is treated with antibiotics.